turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 ## 3. Strings

-In the real world strings tie things up.
+In the real world, strings tie things up.
 Programming strings have *nothing* to do with real-world strings.

 Programming strings are used to store collections of letters and numbers.
 That could be a single letter like `"a"`, a word like `"hi"`, or a sentence like `"Hello my friends."`.